jsfenfen/nicar-nonprofit-datarelease/README.md

 ## Who is behind this project?

-The data dumping scripts used to extract this data come from the Investigative Reporting Workshop's Public Accountability datasearch (where many of these datasets are searchable).
+The data dumping scripts used to extract this data come from the Investigative Reporting Workshop's [Public Accountability](https://publicaccountability.org/) search (where [many](https://publicaccountability.org/datasets/home/#collection3) of these datasets are searchable).
 Work on this data is inspired by BigLocalNews' launch and the potential it offers to bring complex national datasets and tooling to local newsrooms, like the ones I used to work in.

 Many folks have helped with this project, but Jacob Fenton is primarily to blame.
 I worked at The Sunlight Foundation during the 2014 election, building datasets that we released to the public and used to cover dark money and political spending.
 Around that time Sunlight gave a minigrant to fund Luke Rosiak's ground-breaking project scanning form 990's (it now operates as [citizenaudit](https://www.citizenaudit.org/).